PreethiAnanthBabu/Aws-Solution-Architect-Labs/Docker/LAB3_Pulling Image to ECR and deploy ECR Images to ECS(FARGATE ONLY).md

 > Login succeeded > copy the tag and push command from the ecr and paste it in EC2 Linux instance " docker tag demorepository:latest 995876471567.dkr.ecr.us-east-1.amazonaws.com/demorepository:latest
     docker push 995876471567.dkr.ecr.us-east-1.amazonaws.com/demorepository:latest "
-> Now we can see our image in ecr repository > AWS Console > ECS > create cluster > Select Fargate and self managed instance and enable create new autoscaling > create clusters > AWS Console > IAM > Roles > Create new role > select aws services:ecs-tasks with these policy permissions
+> Now we can see our image in ecr repository > AWS Console > ECS > create cluster > Select Fargate and managed instance
+> create clusters > AWS Console > IAM > Roles > Create new role > select aws services:ecs-tasks with these policy permissions
   " AmazonECSTaskExecutionRolePolicy
     CloudWatchLogsFullAccess "
-> Task definition > create new task definition > Select ec2 and select the Iam role which we have created and give the image name and port
+> Task definition > create new task definition > select the taskrole which we have created and give container name and image URI and port > create task definition > clusters > service > create new service > Tasks > click running tasks > select public IP
-> Create taskdefinition >
+> Now we can see the output